GhayathAlobaidi/Data-Pipeline--Twitter-Analysis/README.md

 4. Create a new Lambda Function which will receive the stream of tweets via Kinesis Firehose and then send to Comprehend. <br>
    Use the following configuration: <br>

-    - Choose the option: <i>Author from Scratch</i>
+    - Choose the option: Author from Scratch
-    - Name the function the same as the Cloud9 instance name set up in Step 3 (in this example: twitterbot).
+    - Name the function the same as the Cloud9 instance name set up in Step 3 (in this example: <i>twitterbot</i>).
-    - <i>Runtime: Python 3.8</i>
+    - Runtime: Python 3.8
     - Download <i>lambda_function.py</i> attached in this repository and enter as the code for your new Lambda function.<br>

 <img width="1680" alt="Lambda 1" src="https://user-images.githubusercontent.com/37382927/97770413-465e7200-1af0-11eb-969d-f4075c55577d.png">